-Sergey Bogza, conductor will be conducting the Feb 9, 2013 Concert
+Sergey Bogza, conductor conducted the Feb 9, 2013 Concert

 Conductor, composer and pianist Sergey Bogza is currently the Artistic Director of Campus Orchestras at University of Minnesota, Artistic Director of Hyperion Singers and assistant conductor of the Opera Theater at the University of Minnesota where he is pursuing a Doctoral of Musical Arts in Orchestral Conducting.
 He has been the Artistic Director and founder of the First Slavic Youth Orchestra from 2003-2009, assistant conductor at Central Washington University from 2009-2011 and guest conductor for Music in World Cultures.

 In 2013, Mr. Bogza has been invited to cond

 uct at The International Conductors’ Festival (Kiev, Ukraine) and The Berlin Sinfonietta at the International Masterclasses Berlin.
 Mr. Bogza has conducted extensively at the Oregon Bach Festival, International Academy of Advanced Conducting, and Cincinnati Conservatory of Music.